To the members of Kothari Sugars and Chemicals Limited REPORT ON THE AUDIT OF FINANCIALSTATEMENTS

 | ||(FRN : 000580S/S200066) |

-We have audited the internal financial controls with reference to financial statementsof Kothari Sugars and Chemicals Limited the ("the Company") as of 31stMarch 2019 in conjunction with our audit of the Ind AS financial tatements of the Companyfor the year ended on that date.
+We have audited the internal financial controls with reference to Financial Statementsof Kothari Sugars and Chemicals Limited (the Company) as of 31stMarch 2020 in conjunction with our audit of the Ind AS financial statements of the Companyfor the year ended on that date.

 Management's Responsibility for Internal Financial Controls